jts307/TinySearchEngine/common/README.md

 ## Overview

- * `pagedir` - functhat that involve writing files to the pageDirectory
+ * `pagedir` - functions that that involve writing files to the pageDirectory
  * `word` - functions that involve modifying char* types.
  * `index` - the **index** data structure